 - Parkinsonian tremor, with shaking of one or both hands at rest and may also affect the lips, face, and legs

 Generally, tremor is caused by a problem in the deep parts of the brain that control movements.
 Some forms of tremor are inherited and run in families, while others have no known cause.
 Sometimes tremor is a symptom of another neurological disorder or a side effect of certain drugs, but the most common form occurs in otherwise healthy people.
 Other causes of tremor can include the use of certain medicines, alcohol use disorder or withdrawal, and an overactive thyroid.
 Tremor may occur at any age but is most common in middle-aged and older adults.

 There is no cure for most forms of tremors.
+In some individuals, the symptoms may be mild enough to not require treatment.
 The appropriate treatment depends on accurate diagnosis of the cause.
-Drug treatment for parkinsonian tremor involves levodopa or dopamine-like drugs such as carbidopa.
-Essential tremor may be treated with propranolol or other beta blockers (such as nadolol) and primidone, an anticonvulsant drug.
-Dystonic tremor may respond to clonazepam, anticholinergic drugs, and intramuscular injections of botulinum toxin.
-Tranqulizers may help some people with tremor.
-Surgical intervention, such as deep brain stimulation, is usually performed only when the tremor is severe and does not respond to drugs.
+Drug treatment may include beta-blocking drugs, anti-seizure medications, tranquilizers, botulinum toxin injections, and drugs such as levodopa or carbidopa to treat tremor associated with Parkinson's disease.
+Deep brain stimulation is the most common form of surgical treatment for parkinsonian tremor, essential tremor, and dystonia.
 Eliminating tremor "triggers" such as caffeine and other stimulants from the diet is often recommended.
 Physical therapy may help to reduce tremor and improve coordination and muscle control for some individuals.

 Although tremor is not life-threatening, it can be embarrassing to some people and make it harder to perform daily tasks such as working, bathing, eating, and getting dressed.
 The symptoms of essential tremor usually worsen with age.